markNZed/TaskFlow/shared/README.md

 * log -> message, append to logHistory
 * error ->

 Rather than going through function calls we use the Task object.
-Thi allows a task written in X to run on a Task Processor written in Y
+This allows a task written in one langauge to run on a Task Processor written in anoher language.
 * command -> stopTask, writeTask, readTask, deleteTask, getTask, nextTask, getTaskThread, forkTask, archiveTask, getTaskHistory, getTaskMetrics, validateTask, getTaskSchema
 * commandAgs -> arguments for command
 * commandResult -> result of command